 Water Equity Network

 Water is a force for equity and opportunity.
 Vulnerable communities face an array of equity challenges: affordability, water quality concerns, flooding, and more.
 At the same time, water can be an essential part of building thriving, healthy communities for all.
 Water utilities can lead the way: they are anchor institutions that safeguard public health, protect the environment, and create economic opportunity.
-With the collaboration of cross-sector stakeholders like community organizations, environmental groups, and local government, utilities can build more equitable water systems.
+With the collaboration of cross-sector partners like community organizations, environmental groups, and local government, utilities can build more equitable water systems.

 About the Water Equity Network

-The Water Equity Network aligns the resources and capacities of diverse stakeholders to advance equitable water management.
+The Water Equity Network aligns the resources and capacities of diverse partners to advance equitable water management.
 The Network is composed of City Learning Teams, with representatives from local water and wastewater utilities, organizations serving vulnerable communities, environmental groups, philanthropy, and more.
 It is a nationwide community of practice in which participating water agencies and City Learning Teams collaborate to advance equitable water management practices at the local, state, and national levels.
 Learning Teams receive coaching and support from the US Water Alliance to guide them through identifying local challenges and developing policies and programs to advance water equity.

 Why join the Water Equity Network?